codepath/web103_finalproject/planning/user_stories.md

 ## Outline User Roles

 [Customer: a user who is interested in purchasing Jewelry,
-Admin: a user who can control items to be sold]
+Admin: a user who can control items to be sold (Website Owner)]

 ## Draft User Stories